Peter Meyer (footballer, born 1940)

-Peter Meyer (born 18 February 1940, in Düsseldorf) is a retired German football player.
-He spent four seasons in the Bundesliga with Fortuna Düsseldorf and Borussia Mönchengladbach.
+Peter Meyer (18 February 1940 – 11 February 2026) was a German professional footballer who played as a striker.
+He spent eight seasons in the Bundesliga with Fortuna Düsseldorf and Borussia Mönchengladbach.
 He also represented Germany once, in a UEFA Euro 1968 qualifier against Albania.

 Career

 Fortuna Düsseldorf

 Meyer started his career at Wersten 04 and TuRU Düsseldorf before joining Fortuna Düsseldorf in 1960.
 He played in the 1961–62 DFB-Pokal final with the club, losing 2–1 to 1.
 FC Nürnberg.
 In 1966, he helped Fortuna reach the Bundesliga for the first time, scoring twice in a 5–1 victory against Kickers Offenbach in the Aufstiegsrunde, securing the club's promotion on goal average.
 He appeared 25 times and scored eight goals during the following season in the Bundesliga, but could not prevent Fortuna from being relegated at the end of the campaign.
 Meyer was not offered a new contract following Fortuna's relegation, and was free to look for a new club.
-With a total of 119 goals in 174 league games between 1960 and 1967, he is the club's record goalscorer.
+With a total of 119 goals in 174 league games between 1960 and 1967, he was the club's record goalscorer at the time of his death in 2026.